Supersolid light in a semiconductor microcavity

 \textit{Gross--Pitaevskii equation for cavity photons}--- To capture the effect of the plasma on the photon dynamics, we derive an effective Hamiltonian for the photon field by tracing out the electronic degrees of freedom.
 This is valid for regimes where the nominal photon energy largely exceeds $\hbar \omega_p$ and the plasma remains weakly perturbed.
-In the Supplemental Material~\cite{supp_mat}, we show that eliminating the electron-photon interaction to order $e^2$ yields an effective photon field Hamiltonian of the form
+In Sec.~I of the Supplementary Material (SM)~\cite{supp_mat}, we show that eliminating the electron-photon interaction to order $e^2$ yields an effective photon field Hamiltonian of the form

 where